lima1/sttkit/README.md

      --outprefix OUTDIR/${PIPELINE}/$SAMPLE/normalize/$SAMPLE \
 ```

 This script will generate a few files with outprefix as filename prefix.
+Note that
+hejpeg is ignored for Visium data (here and in all other tools).

 ### st_cluster.R